mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ### Replace `shouldDisableClock` with `shouldDisableTime`

-The `shouldDisableClock` prop has been removed in favor of the more flexible `shouldDisableTime` prop.
+The deprecated `shouldDisableClock` prop has been removed in favor of the more flexible `shouldDisableTime` prop.
 The `shouldDisableClock` prop received `value` as a `number` of hours, minutes, or seconds.
 Instead, the `shouldDisableTime` prop receives the date object (based on the used adapter).